Online Marketing: SEO in 3 Simple Steps

-As we head further and further into an era of digital promotion, the term “SEO” is frequently referenced, mis-referenced and used as the basis of arcane marketing arguments.
-SEO, or Search Engine Optimization, can be very concisely defined as the practice of increasing both the quality and quantity of traffic to your website, as well as associated exposure to your brand, through non-paid or so-called “organic” search engine results.
+As we head further and further into an era of online marketing, the term “SEO” is frequently referenced, mis-referenced, and used as the basis of arcane marketing arguments.
+SEO, or Search Engine Optimization, can be concisely defined as the practice of increasing both the quality and quantity of traffic to your website (as well as associated exposure to your brand) through non-paid or “organic” search engine results.
 Learn the three simple steps to SEO success and watch your digital marketing results soar.

 Although various technologies and programs offer help with SEO, such as crawlers, which we will address later, there is a very human aspect to SEO that is often easy to miss.
 At its core, SEO is about understanding the topics that your prospects are searching for online, what answers they are seeking, the terms they are using, and the type of content that interests them.
 Search engines are complex, intelligent and ever evolving, but they still need the human touch.
 SEO can appear to be very complicated, however, we are going to simplify and break it down into three basic elements to provide a high level overview of key issues.
 We have also created an infographic to present a breakdown of some of the critical factors.